vyos/vyos-documentation/docs/contributing/development.rst

   * All text of the commit message should be wrapped at 72 characters if possible which makes reading commit logs easier with ``git log`` on a standard terminal (which happens to be 80x25)

-  * If applicable a reference to a previous commit should be made linking those commits nicely when browsing the history: ``After commit abcd12ef ("snmp: this is a headline") a Python import statement is missing, throwing the follwoing exception: ABCDEF``
+  * If applicable a reference to a previous commit should be made linking those commits nicely when browsing the history: ``After commit abcd12ef ("snmp: this is a headline") a Python import statement is missing, throwing the following exception: ABCDEF``

 * Always use the ``-x`` option to the ``git cherry-pick`` command when back or forward porting an individual commit.
 This automatically appends the line: